 In couple’s therapy, Harry helps couples explore their conflicts, develop empathy for each other, and become more conscious of the effect of their actions on the relationship.
 In sex therapy, Harry understands that confiding in others about one’s sexuality is difficult.
 He teaches his clients how to gain a positive and healthy sexual relationship.
 In a supportive and informative way and accepting way, clients can talk about their sexual issues.

 Harry works with adolescents.
 He encourages them to develop their own identity and navigate the challenges in their relationships with their parents and other adults.

 Harry has been in private practice for more than 35 years, and with Guttman & Pearl Associates for the past five years.
-He is certified by Imago Relationships International (IRI) as an Imago Relationship Couples and Singles Therapist, a certified Sex Therapist by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and a Gestalt therapist by the Gestalt Institute of Washington, D.C.
-Additionally, He is a Certified Executive Coach through the Newfield Network and provides business coaching and family business consultation.
-Prior to become a therapist, Harry was in the Air Force as a psychiatric technician.
+He is certified by Imago Relationships International (IRI) as an Imago Relationship Couples and Singles Therapist.
+He is a Certified Sex Therapist by the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and a Gestalt therapist by the Gestalt Institute of Washington, D.C.
+He is a Certified Executive Coach through the Newfield Network and provides business coaching and family business consultation.
+Prior to becoming a therapist, Harry was psychiatric technician at the Air Force.
 Harry received his MSW degree and his MFA degree in Creative Writing from the University of Maryland.
 He founded the Institute for Narrative Therapy.
 He works from an Object Relations theoretical model.